The best hand weeders in 2026, tested on real weeds by real gardeners

 - Well designed with good extra features

-- Excellent at removing all weeds including deep rooted and in lawns
+- Excellent at removing all weeds, including ones that are deep-rooted and situated in lawns

 - Bright colour, easy to spot